ietf-wg-httpapi/deprecation-header/draft-ietf-httpapi-deprecation-header.md

 In cases where the Deprecation header field value is a date in the future, it can lead to information that otherwise might not be available.
 Therefore, applications consuming the resource SHOULD verify the resource documentation and if possible, consult the resource developer to discuss potential impact due to deprecation and plan for possible transition to recommended resource.

-In cases where a `Link` header is used to provide documentation, one should assume that the content of the  `Link` header field may not be secure, private or integrity-guaranteed, and due caution should be exercised when using it.
+In cases where a `Link` header field is used to provide documentation, one should assume that the content of the  `Link` header field may not be secure, private or integrity-guaranteed, and due caution should be exercised when using it.
 Applications consuming the resource SHOULD check the referred resource documentation to verify authenticity and accuracy.

 # Examples

 The following examples do not show complete HTTP interactions.
 They only show those HTTP header fields in a response that are relevant for resource deprecation.

-The first example shows a deprecation header with date information:
+The first example shows a deprecation header field with date information:

     Deprecation: Sun, 11 Nov 2018 23:59:59 GMT